nikaidor/static-starter/README.md

 ## Templating

+### 11ty

 This project uses 11ty for templating and static generation.
 All templating takes place inside the `pages` directory.

+### Assets

-All static assets should be placed in `static`, as that is copied as-is into the `dist` directory.
+All static assets, like images and fonts, should be placed in `static`, as it is copied as-is into the `dist` directory.

 Refer to the [11ty docs](https://www.11ty.dev/docs/) for more information on how to customize 11ty to your liking, it is an incredibly powerful tool!